furrypython/powerLine-LiDAR-detector/README.md

 - Always activate the Conda environment before running Python scripts or Rust binaries.
 - Ensure your terminal recognizes `cargo` and `python` commands.
 - The `setup.sh` script automates compilation and installation for convenience.

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+## 📝 Citation

+If you use this project in your research or publications, please cite as:

+Arturo Ramos Rey, "Detección de líneas eléctricas en nubes de puntos LiDAR a través de un filtro basado en histogramas locales", TFG, [Universidade da Coruña], [2022].